 - The horse returns to its stable to recover from sedation

-- Generally, the horse can safely return home the same day
+- Generally, the horse can safely return home on the same day

 Diagnosis and treatment

-- Interpretation – Radiologists are available for consultation and official report distribution (usually within 24 hours)
+- Interpretation – Your chosen veterinarian or radiologist should be available for consultation and official report distribution (usually within 24 hours)

-- Consultation – Vet and/or radiologist discuss the finding(s) with the client
+- Consultation – The veterinarian and/or radiologist discusses the findings with the client

 - Treatment – With a conclusive diagnosis, targeted therapies are recommended and an accurate prognosis given